Supporting Charities and Saving Lives - Donations to Charities

-Many people think only of money when it comes to charitable contributions.
-But most charities count on other items as well...such as donations of clothing, household items and goods and services in order to keep their doors open and operating to best effect.
+Many people think only of money or the volunteering of time when it comes to charitable contributions.
+But most charities count on other items as well.
+Donations of clothing, household items and goods and services are vital in order to keep their doors open and operating to best effect.

 Were it not for people donating their outgrown or no longer worn clothing, we could not have given out clothing to those who needed it at the assistance ministry.

-Items like pots and pans and even basic furniture items could be given to people who had fled abusive situations with nothing but the clothes on their backs, or who had survived a tragedy such as a fire which consumed their belongings, if others had not donated theirs.
+Items like pots and pans and even basic furniture items could be given to people who had fled abusive situations with nothing but the clothes on their backs.
+Some people who had survived a tragedy such as a fire or flood which consumed their belongings could not have been helped if others had not donated their items.

-Sadly, many people discard belongings at the curb on garbage pick-up days that could be donated to the many charities happy to receive them.
-In addition to re-directing them towards people who need such items, other things are sold in the thrift shops which help to raise money in order that rents and prescriptions can be paid (as an example).
-So before tossing out that perfectly good basket or article of clothing or glass vase that you got with your last bouquet of flowers and that you no longer want...please consider giving it to a charity!
+Sadly many people discard usable belongings at the curb on garbage pickup days which could be donated to the many charities happy to receive them.
+In addition to redirecting them towards people who need such items, other items are sold in the thrift shops which helps to raise money in order that rents and prescriptions can be paid as an example.
+So before tossing out that perfectly good basket or article of clothing or glass vase that you got with your last bouquet of flowers and that you no longer want or need please consider giving it to a charity!